PoyBoi/AynAssg/README.md

     - test the model, and see what iteration count works the best, read the description of each model correctly for the usage
 3. Now apply the rest of the things:
     - Hypernetworks / ControlNet / Lora-Lycrosis / assign VAE (have to edit the pipeline for this) / CLIP skip
-    - image upscaling / hi-res fix / assign height-width / face restoration
+    - [✅] image upscaling / hi-res fix / assign height-width / face restoration
     - [✅] sampling steps (check model for best usage) / sampling method / cfg scale (maybe) / batch count
     - [✅] positive prompt / negative prompt / carried over prompt from what the model author tells / cfg / seed
     - [✅] save location / show folder / show seed / save prompt with image
-4. Make it so that the image is generated in 512x512
+4. [✅] Make it so that the image is generated in 512x512
-    - make the model such that it has good realism, good geography, and good human relevance carry-over
+    - [✅] make the model such that it has good realism, good geography, and good human relevance carry-over
     - copy the posture from the image
       - either use a lower CFG, or add a controlNet that extracts the pose from the image
-      - or just use inpainting via segmentation of Unet
+      - [✅] use inpainting via segmentation of Unet
-    - upscale the image from 512^2 to 2048^2
+    - [✅] upscale the image from 512^2 to 2048^2
-    - restore the faces if any
+    - [✅] restore the faces if any
-    - (Optional) Enhance the image using some method
+    - [✅] Enhance the image using some method

 # Links